Habitica

 Habitica, formerly HabitRPG, is an online task management application developed by HabitRPG, Inc. It was founded on January 30, 2013.
 The application uses the format of a role-playing game to organize tasks.
 Habitica is an open source project.
+It has attracted the interest of scientific research into the efficacy of habit-forming.

 Concept

 Habitica is a self-improvement web application that uses game mechanics to assist users in structuring their behavior.

-The game is laid out in the form of an RPG in which the player collects items, such as gold and armor, and gains levels to become more powerful.
+The game is laid out in the form of a RPG in which the player collects items, such as gold and armor, and gains levels to become more powerful.
 Rewards are achieved through maintaining real-life goals in the form of Habits, Dailies, and To-Dos.

 Gameplay

 In Habitica, Habits are long-term goals that are utilized to change a person's habits.
 These Habits can be set to either 'positive', 'negative', or both.